tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 -   Handy RStudio addin and gadget for even more convenience
 -   More ways to provide input and get output

 Head over to [reprex.tidyverse.org](https://reprex.tidyverse.org) to learn more.
-In addition to the articles there, reprex --- as a lifestyle 🤓 and a package 📦 --- feature in my [rstudio::global(2020) keynote about debugging](https://github.com/jennybc/debugging#readme).
+In addition to the articles there, reprex --- as a lifestyle 🤓 and a package 📦 --- features in my [rstudio::global(2020) keynote about debugging](https://github.com/jennybc/debugging#readme).
 The reprex section starts around the 14:11 mark in [the video](https://rstudio.com/resources/rstudioconf-2020/object-of-type-closure-is-not-subsettable/).

 ## What's new in v1.0.0